Research

 The four-way laryngeal contrast in Bangladeshi Bengali

 The complex four-way voicing and aspiration contrast of Indic languages like Bengali is poorly understood, both in terms of their phonetic and phonological properties.
 Voice Onset Time (VOT) which is typically used to characterize voicing contrasts is not sufficient to distinguish the four laryngeal categories of languages like Bengali.
 Moreover, it is unclear how this contrast is represented in terms of phonological features.
 In this series of projects, I characterize the acoustic properties of connected Bengali speech in two different registers – Infant Directed Speech (IDS) and Adult Directed Speech (ADS).
-I consider what these acoustic properties suggest about how this complex contrast is represented phonologically and the phonetic dimensions along which voicing contrasts are organized in the world’s languages.
+I consider what these acoustic properties suggest about how this complex contrast is represented phonologically, and the phonetic dimensions along which voicing contrasts are organized in the world’s languages.

 I argue that VOT should be reconceptualized as a two-dimensional plane rather than a one-dimensional continuum.
 This simple reformulation of VOT under which negative and positive VOT make up the complete VOT space yields a more complete description of the voicing contrasts that exist in the world’s languages.